FB fixel

 • Pantone: Very Peri (purplish-blue shade of periwinkle)

 Which is right for you?
 Colors impact mood, productivity, and even purchase decisions.
+Think about how green forest wallpaper can make a spa feel serene and peaceful.
 So, it depends on what you are trying to accomplish and whether you want colors to jump out at you or blend subtly into the background.

 Picking Paint: More Than Just Color